 Paper 2: Topic 1 Family and Households – Topic 2 Beliefs in Society (33.3% A Level Grade) 2-hour Examination

 This paper covers two separate topics.
 The first topic, Family and Households is covered in year one.
 For this topic students become familiar with changing family patterns and family diversity in contemporary society.
 The experiences of couples and childhood today are analysed and the impact of state policies on family structures considered.
 The second topic covered in year two is Beliefs in Society.
 For this topic students explore issues including sociological theories of religion, ways religion can be a force for social change, debates for and against secularisation, the role of religious organisations in society and questions regarding the significance of religion in the contemporary, global world.

 Paper 3: Crime and Deviance & Theory & Methods – (33.3% A Level Grade) 2-hour Examination

 Students investigate sociological explanations of crime, deviance, social order and social control and analyse the impact of globalisation and the media on crime in contemporary society.
 Recent patterns and trends are examined for the social distribution of crime by ethnicity, gender and social class.
 The topic concludes with a focus on theory and methods, including quantitative and qualitative sources of data, research design and the debate surrounding sociology’s scientific status.

-A level Sociology goes well with all A level subjects but particularly compliments English, Psychology, History and Politics within the arts-based A levels.
-Psychology and Sociology work well together due to the overlap of research methods and criminology.
-It works well alongside the three sciences; particularly for students considering a career in frontline care professions such as medicine, pharmacy and nursing.
+A Level Sociology goes well with all A Level subjects but particularly complements English, Psychology, History and Politics within the Arts based A Levels.
+It works well alongside the three sciences; particularly for students considering a career in frontline care professions such as Medicine, Pharmacy and Nursing.